 For an effective cash flow hedge, gains and losses on the hedging instrument are initially included in other comprehensive income.
 The amount included in other comprehensive income is the lesser of the fair value of the hedging instrument and hedge item.
 Where the hedging instrument has a fair value greater than the hedged item, the excess is recorded within the profit or loss as ineffectiveness.
 Gains or losses deferred in other comprehensive income are reclassified to profit or loss when the hedged item affects the income statement.
-If the hedged item is the forecast acquisition of a non-financial asset or liability, the entity may choose an accounting policy of adjusting the carrying amount of the non-financial asset or liability for the hedging gain or loss at acquisition, or leaving the hedging gains or losses deferred in equity and reclassifying them to profit and loss when the hedged item affects profit or loss.
+If the hedged item is the forecast acquisition of a non-financial asset or liability, the entity may choose an accounting policy of adjusting the carrying amount of the non-financial asset or losses deferred in equity and reclassifying them to profit and loss when the hedging gains or losses.